MARTIN LUTHER KING JR's Thoughts On Nonviolence

 Martin Luther King, Jr, was a Baptist minister and a passionate fighter for civil rights through his nonviolent discipline and philosophy.

-His famous “I Have a Dream” speech has inspired millions worldwide and helped bring forth peace, harmony, and understanding upon the earth.
+His famous “I Have a Dream” speech has inspired millions worldwide and has helped bring forth peace, harmony, and understanding among many.

 Then finally, It reaches the opponent and stirs his conscience so that reconciliation becomes a reality.”